bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/node-guide.md.md

 Hello, World!

-Before creating an actual “Hello, World!” application using Node.js, let us see the components of a Node.js application.
+Before creating an actual "Hello, World!” application using Node.js, let us see the components of a Node.js application.
 A Node.js application consists of the following three important components −

 -   **Import required modules** − We use the **require** directive to load Node.js modules.
 -   **Create server** − A server which will listen to client’s requests similar to Apache HTTP Server.